p13i/channel.js/docs/tutorial.md

 ###### Consumers

-To handle these the websocket events we registered in the Javascript, add the following to a new `consumers.py` within the `chat` app (see [this file]() for the full implementation).
+To handle these the websocket events we registered in the Javascript, add the following to a new `consumers.py` within the `chat` app (see [this file](../examples/chatter/chat/consumers.py) for the full implementation).

 It's that simple!
-To get a fully working example, with no hiccups, follow the instructions in the README found here.
+To get a fully working example, with no hiccups, follow the instructions in [the README found here](../examples/chatter/README.md).

 You've got a realtime app with Django!
-Now, I'd recommend you walk through the code of Django Channels creator's [examples](https://github.com/andrewgodwin/channels-examples) and convert his front-end code to work with `channel.js`.
+Now, I recommend you walk through the code of Django Channels creator's [examples](https://github.com/andrewgodwin/channels-examples) and convert his front-end code to work with `channel.js`.